Fujifilm XF 35mm f2 Review

 Auto Focus

-The motor sound is near undetectable when filming in video mode, and I’d say it is perfectly fine to use this lens for video even in near silent environment or scene.
+The autofocus works flawlessly whether in single servo or continuous focus mode.
+The motor sound is near undetectable when filming in video mode, and I’d say it is perfectly fine to use this lens for video even in near silent environment.

 It is one of the lenses where I can fully trust in it to do its job every time.
-This level of confidence is not given lightly as some of their older lenses are just not up to par when it comes to the AF department.
+This level of confidence is not given lightly as some of Fujifilm’s older lenses are just not up to par when it comes to the AF department.

 With the XF 35mm f2 being such a tiny nugget, it is no surprise that the autofocus on this lens is lightning fast, considering it’s more of a “mid tier” lens.